This manual describes gzochid, the gzochi server.

 Returns the name of the application represented by the application context object context.

 Calls the zero-argument procedure thunk with the current application set temporarily to the application represented by the application context object context.
-The value yielded by
+This function returns an unspecified value.

 common to other components of the API.